kurapica/IGAS/PLoop/README.md

     import (name[, all])

-If you already load the class.lua, you can try some example :
+If you already load the PLoop.lua, you can try some example :

 	import "System"  -- Short for import( "System" ), just want make it looks like a keyword